 Heat Pump Centered-Integrated Community Energy Systems (HP-ICES) show the promise of utilizing low-grade thermal energy for low-quality energy requirements such as space heating and cooling.
 The Heat Pump - Wastewater Heat Recovery (HP-WHR) scheme is one approach to an HP-ICES that proposes to reclaim low-grade thermal energy from a community's wastewater effluent.
 This report develops the concept of an HP-WHR system, evaluates the potential performance and economics of such a system, and examines the potential for application.
-A thermodynamic performance analysis of a hypothetical system projects an overall system Coefficient of Performance (C.O.P.) of from 2.181 to 2.264 for wastewater temperatures varying from 50°F to 80°F. Primary energy source savings from the nationwide implementation of this system is projected to be 6.0 QUADS-fuel oil, or 8.5 QUADS - natural gas, or 29.7 QUADS - coal for the period 1980 - 2000, depending upon the type and mix of conventional space conditioning systems which could be displaced with the HP-WHR system.
-Site-specific HP-WHR system designs are presented for two application communities in Georgia.
-Performance analyses for these systems project Annual cycle system C.O.P.'s of 2.049 and 2.519.
-Economic analysis on the basis of a life cycle cost comparison shows one site-specific system design to be cost competitive in the immediate market with conventional residential and light commercial HVAC systems.
-The second site-specific system design is shown through a similar economic analysis to be more costly than conventional systems due mainly to the current low energy costs for natural gas.
-It is anticipated that, as energy costs escalate, this HP-WHR system will also approach the threshold of economic viability.
+A thermodynamic performance analysis of a hypothetical system projects an overall system Coefficient of Performance (C.O.P.) of from 2.181 to 2.264 for wastewater temperatures varying from 50° F to 80° F. Primary energy source savings from the implementation of this system is projected to be 5.014 QUADS, or the energy equivalent of 687 millions tons of coal, from 1980 to the year 2000.
+Economic analysis shows the HP-WHR scheme to be cost-competitive, on the basis of a net present value life cycle cost comparison, with conventional residential and light commercial HVAC systems.